trinityfisher/historicfacts/README.md

-Michelangelo completed the ceiling of the Sistine Chapel in 1512.
+The invention of the telephone by Alexander Graham Bell in 1876 revolutionized communication.